Design

 Building Brands with Humour: A Laughing Matter or Serious Business?

 Humour, that universal language of laughter and joy, has been long associated with lightheartedness, merriment, and casual conversations.
 But can this seemingly simple tool be utilised in the serious world of business?
-Specifically, can brands leverage the power of humour to resonate with their customers?
+Specifically, can branding leverage the power of humour to resonate with customers?
 Let’s dive into this fascinating world of “funny business” and explore why and how brands should embrace humour.

 The Power of Humour